Access real data from solar plants in Spain. Generation, revenue and operational KPIs.Get all data

 • Technology: Polycrystalline panels, ~1,430,000 modules, ~1,000 ha

-When it was commissioned in 2020, Núñez de Balboa was the largest photovoltaic plant in Europe.
+When it was commissioned, Núñez de Balboa was the largest photovoltaic plant in Europe.
 It produces approximately 832 GWh per year, equivalent to 250,000 homes.

 3. Mula — 494 MWp